pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 // To do for one person (i.e. Pawel):
+//     -3.
+Make delays into constants
+//     -2.
+Make IR gate code:
+		-Wait for low to high transition, and ensure get high signal for e.g. 50ms and if any low in there, interrupt
+//     -1.
+DO PWM FOR SLOWER SERVO TURNS <---ON WEEKEND
 //	0.
 GO THRU CODE AND READ/DO ALL TO-DO'S IN COMMENTS
 //	1.
 Determine exact servo angle values for: all 2or3 crane angles, all 2or3 claw angles
 //	2.
 Determine length of time to wait for servo to complete action (i.e. close/pivot)